Douglas019BR/git-sensei/ADVANCED_CONCEPTS.md

 # Advanced Git Concepts for Young Padawan

-Welcome, brave padawam, to the world of advanced Git!
+Welcome, brave padawan, to the world of advanced Git!
 You've mastered the basic spells, and now you're ready to learn the secrets of the Git masters.

 ## Branching: Exploring Different Paths